 Crews will proceed around the eastern side of Hong Kong Island, rounding Cape d'Aguilar and the Stanley Peninsula.

-All crews must contact the Safety Officer in the as they pass Stanley Peninsula (with the many satellite dishes).
+All crews must contact the Safety Officer as they pass Stanley Peninsula (rocky cliffs with many satellite dishes on top).

 This call also acts to alert the finish line of the proximity of all crews.